 - Latest videos and social media content

-Sending helpful daily or weekly email newsletters will allow you to be seen as a thought-leader, grow your audience and increase your engagement with your followers.
-Here’s an example of what a curated visual email newsletter can look like for an influencer:
+Sending helpful daily or weekly email newsletters will allow you to be seen as a thought leader, grow your audience and increase your engagement with your followers.

 It’s important to be creative and find ways to engage and capture your audience’s attention.
 Remember, you’re number one goal as an influencer is to be perceived as relevant.